Infineon/cy-mbedtls-acceleration/README.md

     ```
 4. To configure mbedTLS and to use alt implementation, follow instructions provided from section 5 of **[How to use mbedTLS library with accelerated ALT implementations without using ModusToolbox](#how-to-use-mbedtls-library-with-accelerated-alt-implementations-without-using-modustoolbox)**.

-### How to use mbedTLS library with or without mtb-hal-cat1 in ModusToolbox 2.x
+### How to use mbedTLS library with or without mtb-hal-cat1 in ModusToolbox 2.x ( applicable for CAT1A MCUs only )
 The [cy-mbedtls-acceleration][cy-mbedtls-acceleration] package requires concurrent access from two CPUs to the CRYPTO hardware.
 The acceleration package has its own internal resource management to control concurrent access.
 Or you can use the Hardware Abstraction Layer (HAL).